IsaiahGrace/Resume/readme.md

 ## Work Experience

 ### Embedded Software Developer: ASML via Actalent Services: Jul 2022 to Present
 Responsible for the implementation of high reliability and high performance C driver firmware, enabling next-gen semiconductor manufacturing.
-Designed, developed, and tested modular driver and subsystem components in a highly distributed and hard real-time environment.
+Designed, developed, and tested modular driver and subsystem components in a highly distributed and real-time environment.

 ### Embedded Systems Engineer: Sestra Systems: May 2021 to Jun 2022
 Responsible for the design and implementation of IoT embedded systems.
 Architected and implemented new subsystems in a multi-threaded and multi-process distributed system.
 Designed hardware drivers on extremely resource constrained bare-metal microcontroller boards.
 Reverse-engineered a BLE Bluetooth protocol to develop a custom driver and control system for off the shelf hardware.
 Integrated open source device drivers utilizing C and modern C++.